CyVerse-learning-materials/discovery_environment_guide/step3.rst

-*Advanced Features in the Discovery Envionrment*
+*Advanced Features in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~